Operation Bootstrap: Effects

-Increased Living Standards
+Increased living standards

-Those able to secure a stable job as a result of Operation Bootstrap received higher wages than before, in fact, " The average real weekly salary in manufacturing increased from $18 for men and $12 for women in 1953 to $44 and $37 respectively in 1963."
+Those able to secure a stable job as a result of Operation Bootstrap received higher wages than before, in fact, "The average real weekly salary in manufacturing increased from $18 for men and $12 for women in 1953 to $44 and $37 respectively in 1963."
 The increase in industrialization and manufacturing saw positive effects in other places, as new electric grids were built, new roads were paved in major cities, and major housing development was underway.
 As a result, life expectancy in Puerto Rico jumped almost 23 years.

-Shift in Job Market
+Shift in job market

-Manufacturing jobs also led to a shift in the job market as it pertains to gender. in 1940, women represented half of the total population of Puerto Rico, but represented less than 25% of the labor force.
+Manufacturing jobs also led to a shift in the job market as it pertains to gender.
+In 1940, women represented half of the total population of Puerto Rico, but represented less than 25% of the labor force.
 Women in Operation Bootstrap were targeted as an important labor force, especially for the garment and apparel industry, which represented a share of the manufacturing market.

+In January 2024, the State of Puerto Rico relaxed its remote work requirements with Act 52-2022, which exempts foreign employers with no connection to Puerto Rico from withholding income tax for employees working remotely in Puerto Rico, provided certain conditions are met.